asheshwor/solar-calculator/README.md

 Code distributed under the terms of the [MIT license] (https://github.com/asheshwor/solar-calculator/blob/master/LICENSE)

-See individual llicenses for external tools used if any.
+See individual licenses for external tools used if any.

 ## Attribution: